xiao-zong/xiao-zong.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Probability Theory, The University of Melbourne, 2021.
+* __Ph.D__ in Probability Theory, (Aug 2017 -- Oct 2021), The University of Melbourne, Australia, under supervision of Prof. Aihua Xia.
-* M.S. in Probability Theory and Mathematical Statistics, University of Science and Technology of China, 2017.
+* M.S. in Probability Theory and Mathematical Statistics, (Sep 2015 -- Jun 2017), University of Science and Technology of China, China, under supervision of Prof. Sen Hu.
 * B.S. in Mathematics and Applied Mathematics, Hunan University, 2015.

 Work experience